ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-what-kind-of-game-is-business.markdown

 ## Infinite business is more fun

 What's like to work in an Infinite minded business?
-I would say its more rewarding.
+I would say it's more rewarding.
 Focusing on long term sustainability, and strategic goals to stay in business encourage a different way of working.
 It becomes more obvious to business that training and employee growth are important.